-This would cause "a lot of anger" when unpopular developments went ahead "on the say-so of a national quango reporting directly to ministers".'Thrashing about'
+This would cause "a lot of anger" when unpopular developments went ahead "on the say-so of a national quango reporting directly to ministers".

 And he said other changes would make it easier for "payday lenders and betting shops top open up in our local high streets" - which would discourage other businesses.

 The government claimed to support localism, but they were now "thrashing about trying to find ways to boost economic growth", he said.